 Megan: There is a common belief that diversity and inclusion in recruiting happen organically.
 I would argue that an organization has to be very intentional about its strategy.
 First, organizations try to boil the ocean by pulling too many levers and get discouraged if they don’t see progress.
 Instead, I suggest identifying 2-3 areas of opportunity to focus on and ensure you have the means to track those areas by benchmarking the starting point and then tracking progress.
 These metrics should be included on existing recruitment or human capital dashboards.
 Remember, what gets measured gets done.
 If an organization engages in an external partnership to expand its candidate pool, that is a leading indicator.
 The number of applicants, interviews, and subsequent hires are the lagging indicators from engaging in that partnership and will take time to show up on the recruitment dashboard.
 And this will take time – it’s important to stay the course.

-Also, a best practice that many organizations have implemented is defining and requiring a diverse slate.
-There is research that supports having diverse slates.
+Also, there is research supporting having diverse slates and the data shows that having wider candidate pools inclusive of more than one candidate that identifies from an underrepresented group does result in the organization hiring a candidate who identifies as underrepresented.
 For example, Harvard Business Review found that when the final candidate pool has only one underrepresented candidate, they have virtually no chances of being hired.
 If there are at least two candidates who identify as female in the final candidate pool, the odds of hiring a female-identifying candidate are 79 times greater.
 If there are at least two underrepresented candidates in the final candidate pool, the odds of hiring an underrepresented candidate are 194 times greater.